-Sitting just east of Puerto Rico, the US Virgin islands are part of the Caribbean chain of islands that lead toward South America.
+Sitting just east of Puerto Rico, the US Virgin islands are part of the Caribbean chain of islands, which lead toward South America.
 Our visit was a stopover on a seven day cruise, so we only had a few hours to explore this tropical paradise.
 Many ships port in Charlotte Amalie, the capital city of St. Thomas.
 This busy port city was once a haven for pirates, due to the protected harbor.
 These days it is a stop-over for about 1.5 million cruise ship visitors annually.
 Even though there were five ships in port on the day we visited, we never felt the area to be overcrowded.

 Our ship docked at the Crown Bay port, which is on the west side of Charlotte Amalie.
 After disembarking, you pass by a group of kiosks and shops that line the port.
 Signs point you toward the taxi stands.
 Here you climb aboard an open air jitney (basically a pickup truck with a few rows of bench seats in back), and make your way into town.
 Our first stop was a visit to the Paradise Point Tram, which is a cable car ride to a nearby peak overlooking the harbor.